 But it was all very interesting.
 There was a time not that long ago when cancer was taboo.
 We wouldn’t tell someone we had it, let alone go out of way to support someone with it.
 But it appears we’re not scared anymore.
 And that’s great.
 But why the injustice?
 When I google mental illness card I get something quite disturbing – a card with a picture of a sticky tape dispenser.
 And the words – Put yourself back together!
 How come I can send hilarious, supportive and hopeful cancer cards, but can’t find an appropriate mental illness card.
 And so now the Hope Street Cards idea had formed and now I was a little angry that mental illness was not only suffering from stigma in the greater community, but also in the business of get well cards.

 And then not long after I got sick.
 Another episode of a recurring mental illness.
 My third.
 Off I went to a private psychiatric hospital.
 Again.
 And this time I felt another anomaly.
 Often when I get admitted to hospital I feel the odd one out.
-A mental health professional becoming the mental health patient.
+A mental health worker becoming the mental health patient.
 But this time I noticed that I was one of the very few patients in the hospital who had flowers next to their bed.
 Who regularly received mail.
 Had visitors attending at all available times.
 And had cards of support adorning the walls.
 I was a statistical outlier in this hospital.
 I had outward displays of social support everywhere.
 And the research supports this.

 Studies have shown that only 1 in 4 people who have experienced a mental health issue will receive a get well card during their illness, despite 80% of these individuals reporting that a card would have been beneficial to their recovery.
 And social support has been found to have numerous beneficial effects on recovery.
 Low levels of social support has been found to increase the chances of experiencing a mental illness episode and decreased chance of recovery.
 Whereas high levels of social support have been correlated with shorter major depressive episodes in women and predict 6-month symptom recovery.
 Furthermore, studies of individuals who have experienced ‘severe’ mental illnesses (schizophrenia, schizoaffective disorders, bipolar disorder or affective psychosis) found that both social network size and social support were correlated with better recovery and a reduction in symptoms.
 Despite this, studies have repeatedly shown that psychiatric inpatients receive about half as many cards and gifts when compared to medical inpatients.
 So I am just incredibly rarer and lucky.
 The result of having friends and family who didn’t shy away and were willing to show their love and support no matter what.
 And I gained so very much from this love and support.
 I had hope.
 And I knew I was loved.
 And being stuck in an episode of mental illness, these things were vital for me.
 I could not be more grateful for the support I received from those around me during this time and it is one of the reasons that I am where I am today.